(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 Wall Street Raider, a takeover may be effected through a cash

-tender offer for stock held by the Public, using the "Buy
+tender offer for stock held by the Public, using the "Buy Stock"

-stock-for-stock merger, using the "Merger"
+merger, using the "Merger" command button on the Buy/Sell Menu.

 immediately precedes the looting of a once-healthy corporation.